Is Third-Party Bike Insurance Enough for Your Bike?

 • Theft, Fire, Natural Disasters: Third-party insurance doesn't cover damages caused by events like theft, fire, natural calamities, or vandalism.

-Is 3rd Party Insurance Enough for Bike?
+Is Third-Party Insurance Enough for Bike?

 The answer to this question is yes, third-party bike insurance is enough as per the Motor Laws.
 However, to cover your bike against the own damage you will need an extended coverage.

 Third-party liability insurance does not cover any own damage sustained by your bike.
-It means damages caused to your own vehicle due to accidents, natural calamities, and theft are not covered underthird-party bike insurance.
+It means damages caused to your own vehicle due to accidents, natural calamities, and theft are not covered under third-party bike insurance.

 Thus, for better coverage, you must opt for a comprehensive bike insurance policy as it offers complete protection against several unforeseen risks, including third-party liabilities.
 Moreover, this policy can be enhanced with add-on covers such as 24x7 roadside assistance cover, engine protection cover, or NCB protection cover by paying a nominal extra premium.